aws/aws-cdk-go/awscdk/awseventstargets/README.md

 ## Event retry policy and using dead-letter queues

-The Codebuild, CodePipeline, Lambda, StepFunctions, LogGroup and SQSQueue targets support attaching a [dead letter queue and setting retry policies](https://docs.aws.amazon.com/eventbridge/latest/userguide/rule-dlq.html).
+The Codebuild, CodePipeline, Lambda, StepFunctions, LogGroup, SQSQueue and SNSTopic targets support attaching a [dead letter queue and setting retry policies](https://docs.aws.amazon.com/eventbridge/latest/userguide/rule-dlq.html).
 See the [lambda example](#invoke-a-lambda-function).
 Use [escape hatches](https://docs.aws.amazon.com/cdk/latest/guide/cfn_layer.html) for the other target types.

 ## Invoke a Lambda function